 Connect Cognitive Services subscription to enable unlimited skillset execution

-Starting December 21, 2018, you’ll be able to associate your Cognitive Services subscription with an Azure Search skillset.
+From 21 December 2018, you’ll be able to associate your Cognitive Services subscription with an Azure Search skillset.
 The skillset execution will be charged as part of the Cognitive Services subscription.
-On December 21, 2018, we’ll also begin charging for image extraction as part of our document-cracking stage.
+On 21 December 2018, we’ll also begin charging for image extraction as part of our document-cracking stage.
 Text extraction from documents will continue to be offered at no additional cost.

 To associate a Cognitive Services subscription, follow these instructions.

-Starting February 1, 2019, if you haven’t associated a Cognitive Services subscription, you’ll be limited to a certain number of free skill executions per month.
+From 1 February 2019, if you haven’t associated a Cognitive Services subscription, you’ll be limited to a certain number of free skill executions per month.
 Learn more.